startoy/nodejs_api_rabbitmq_ibmdb2/README.md

   ```

-# 3. Build from source to Docker image
+# 3. Build Source To Docker Image

   this will build Docker image from source code.